-This is the second year of a new adventure in San Marino: the International Course on Late Medieval & Renaissance Music as part of the series San Marino Summer Music Courses.
+August 2019 is the second edition of a new adventure in San Marino: the International Course on Late Medieval & Renaissance Music as part of the series San Marino Summer Music Courses.

 For this aim we spent 8 days in San Marino working on a program containing fascinating pieces such as Resvelliés vous, Mon chier amy, J’ai mis mon cuer, Vergene bella, Vasilissa ergo gaude, Apostolo glorioso, liturgical works, and intabulations of Dufay’s pieces among others (see below for detailed information).